jinPrelude/kerbal-rl/README.md

 - hover-v0 : Given the highest score if the rocket is hovering at the target altitude. target altitude is given randomly at avery episodes.

-- hover-v1 : Same feature with hover-v0, but the sparse is given.
+- hover-v1 : Same feature with hover-v0, but the sparse reward is given.

 ## Installation
 <b>To use this package, you must have Kerbal Space Program with krpc